 Client Configuration Files

 Client configuration files are not required for HVR to perform replication, however, they can be useful for debugging.
-Client configuration files contain settings for different services like HDFS or HBASE.
+Client configuration files contain settings for different services like HDFS, and others.
 If the HVR integrate machine is not part of the cluster, it is recommended to download the configuration files for the cluster so that the Hadoop client knows how to connect to HDFS.